Fathom-2/TempusFugit/README.md

 ## Installation

-1. Download and install the CurseForge app or preferred 3rd party launcher
+1. Download and install the CurseForge app
-2. Click the green **Code** button at the top right of this page and select **Download ZIP** — then import the downloaded zip into CurseForge
+2. Download **TempusFugit-1.0.0.zip** using the Download link above and import into CurseForge
 3. Download **Voxy** for NeoForge 1.21.1 from: https://github.com/j-shelfwood/voxy-neoforge — place jar in mods folder
 4. Download **Voxy Auto LOD** from: https://modrinth.com/mod/voxy-auto-lod — place jar in mods folder